cysouw/diathesis/text/c03_summaryDia.md

 ## Verbative diatheses ~~[SBJ › Ø]~~

+A ~~verbative~~ is a diathesis that completely removes the role marked as nominative subject without introducing a new subject.
+For details on the definition see [@sec:intro-isolated-subject-diathesis], specifically starting at [@par:verbative].

 ### *Verbativ* {#sec:summary-verbativ}

 The unmarked ~~Verbativ~~ (full discussion in [@sec:case-nominative-drop] and subsequent sections) is typically found with dispersion verbs like *stinken* 'to stink', *klingeln* 'to ring' or *krachen* 'to crunch' [@next a].
-These verbs allow for an construction without explicit nominative subject describing a general situation with unknown cause.
-To replace the nominative subject a valency-simulating pronoun *es* is used [@next b].
-Additionally, various verbs that allow for impersonal constructions like *es gibt* 'there exist' or *es wimmelt von* 'to swarm' belong to this category of diatheses.
+These verbs allow for a construction without explicit nominative subject when describing a general situation with unknown cause.
+An obligatory valency-simulating pronoun *es* is used as a replacement of the nominative subject [@next b].

 ::: ex
 a.
 Der Müll stinkt.